-11. Reinstall backing plate to knuckle making certain that O-ring is in place on the spindle.
-Tighten front steering arm bolt nut to 45 ft. lbs., rear bolt nut to 70 ft. lbs. and anchor bolt to 140 ft. lbs.
+11. Reinstall backing plate to knuckle making certain that "O" ring is in place on the spindle.
+Tighten front steering arm bolt nut to 45 ft. lbs.,rear bolt nut to 70 ft. lbs. and anchor bolt to 140 ft. lbs.

 12. Wipe any accumulated dirt off the spindle and lightly lube with wheel bearing lubricant.
-Install hub and drum assembly.
 Install outer roller bearing and special washer.